Work Integrated Learning (WIL) Internships

 RMIT WIL placements can be unpaid; paid at nominal rates; or paid at award rates or above.

 Given that a student will pay course fees and may also need to suspend other paid work to carry out the placement you may like to consider whether you would like to offer the student a stipend or travel and meals allowance or thank you gift card to cover some of the costs related to their internship.
 Note also that students can receive many internship options and offering a student payment or other development opportunities can help students preference work with your organisation.
-You will have the opportunity when submitting your internship request to advise whether you would like to offer any additional benefits such as an allowance or stipend.
+You will have the opportunity when submitting your internship request to advise whether you would like to offer payment or additional benefits.

 Unpaid Internship – internship with relevant supervision, that is unpaid, or paid at nominal rates